prijall/FeatureEngineering/README.md

 # Day 13
-Today, I learnt about handling missing numerical values using both pandas and sklearn library.It also called Univariate handling as the missing values is calculated only from the same column with various techniques.
+Today, I learnt about handling missing numerical values using both pandas and sklearn library.It also called Univariate Imputation as the missing values is calculated only from the same column with various techniques.
 I used imputer from sklearn whereas fillna from pandas.
 Today, I learnt two ways of handling numerical values:

 - Mean/Median Imputation
    In this method, we replace missing values with mean and median of the same column.
 This is only done when the data is at MCAR and has less than 5% missing values in the total dataset.